grafana/grafana-ci-otel-collector/README.md

 A basic docker-compose file is provided in the root of the repository to run Tempo, Loki, and Prometheus.

-to start the services, run:
+To start the services, run:

 ```bash
 docker-compose up